 Like magic, I began to feel lighter, relieved of a burden that I had been carrying around for most of my life.
 I began to slip out of the habitual thinking that I had had to rely on previously because my mind had been too busy and messy form me to notice anything other.
 Thoughts such as ‘I have to feel better’, ‘I have to try harder’, ‘I am not enough’ suddenly started to look less solid and real.
-New thoughts like ‘it isn’t true that you’re not good enough’ accompanied with a lightness and deep knowing arose and I started to see that my natural state is peace and calm.
-Furthermore, I saw that my natural state is more readily available when I am not trying to achieve it.
-It was the ‘trying to achieve it’ that causing the ‘felt disturbance’.
+New thoughts like ‘it isn’t true that you’re not good enough’ accompanied with a lightness and deep knowing arose and I started to see that my innate state is peace and calm.
+Furthermore, I saw that my innate state is more readily available when I am not trying to achieve it.
+It was the ‘trying to achieve it’ that was causing the ‘felt disturbance’.
 I was swimming against the tide of my mind!

 This is the human condition, the condition of you too.
 The illusion is real and in a world where we are taught to control more and more often, we rarely get chance to give up the resistance.
 On those occasions where we are calm, we believe it is because we have done something right; loved enough, been loved enough, worked hard enough for today, made enough money.
 But non of that is true.